quii/go-specs-greet/README.md

 1. A **driver**.
 In this case, the way one works with a HTTP system is using a **HTTP client**.
 This code will know how to work with our API.
 Drivers implement the interface that specifications define.
 2. A HTTP server with a greet API
-3. A test, which is responsible for managing the life-cycle of spinning up the server, and then plugging the driver into the specification to run it as a test
+3. A black-box, **acceptance test**, which is responsible for managing the life-cycle of spinning up the application, and then plugging the driver into the specification to run it as a test

 ## Write the test first

-The initial process for creating a black-box test that compiles and runs your program, executes the test and then cleans everything up can be quite labour intensive.
-That's why it's preferable to do it at the start of your project on a very small amount of functionality.
+The initial process for creating an acceptance test that compiles and runs your program, executes the test and then cleans everything up can be quite labour intensive.
+Much less intensive in the long-run that repeatedly having to these steps yourself to check behaviour though!

+It's preferable to set this up at the _start_ of your project on a very small amount of functionality.
 I typically start all my projects with a "hello world" server implementation, with all of my tests set up, ready for me to build the real functionality easily.
+Trying to retrofit acceptance testing into an existing system can be challenging, and without the setup existing for a project, engineers can tend to be lazy and not bother at all.

-Most development teams these days are shipping using docker, so our acceptance tests will test a docker image we'll build of our program.
+Most development teams these days are shipping using Docker, so our acceptance tests will test a docker image we'll build of our program.

 To help us use Docker in our tests, we're going to use [Testcontainers](https://golang.testcontainers.org).